Williamsburg, Brooklyn is a delightful microcosm of all that’s trendy with today’s millennials. To our…

 Hearthside Books & Toys

-Hearthside Books and Toys is the biggest of Juneau’s three bookstores, with two locations, and it’s also the only official bookstore in town for new books (besides Gift Shops, see below).
+Hearthside Books and Toys is the biggest of the three bookstores in Juneau, with two locations, and it’s also the only official bookstore in town for new books (besides Gift Shops, see below).
 It’s also the only bookstore that sells book related goodies and doubles as a puzzle, game, and toy shop.

 Hearthside has been a Juneau institution since 1975, although it has gone through a few ownership and location changes since opening.
 In fact, just this past winter the downtown branch moved into a building on the waterfront close to the cruise ship dock and restaurants.